ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: self_calibration_persistence

-    Specifies whether the values calculated during self-calibration should be written to hardware to be used until the  next self-calibration or only used until the niDCPower_ResetDevice function is called or the machine  is powered down.
+    Specifies whether the values calculated during self-calibration should be written to hardware to be used until the  next self-calibration or only used until the :py:meth:`nidcpower.Session.reset_device` method is called or the machine  is powered down.
-    This attribute affects the behavior of the niDCPower_CalSelfCalibrate function.
-When set to  NIDCPOWER_VAL_KEEP_IN_MEMORY, the values calculated by the niDCPower_CalSelfCalibrate function are used in  the existing session, as well as in all further sessions until you call the niDCPower_ResetDevice function  or restart the machine.
-When you set this property to NIDCPOWER_VAL_WRITE_TO_EEPROM, the values calculated  by the niDCPower_CalSelfCalibrate function are written to hardware and used in the existing session and  in all subsequent sessions until another call to the niDCPower_CalSelfCalibrate function is made. about supported devices.
+    This property affects the behavior of the :py:meth:`nidcpower.Session.CalSelfCalibrate` method.
+When set to  :py:data:`~nidcpower.SelfCalibrationPersistence.KEEP_IN_MEMORY`, the values calculated by the :py:meth:`nidcpower.Session.CalSelfCalibrate` method are used in  the existing session, as well as in all further sessions until you call the :py:meth:`nidcpower.Session.reset_device` method  or restart the machine.
+When you set this property to :py:data:`~nidcpower.SelfCalibrationPersistence.WRITE_TO_EEPROM`, the values calculated  by the :py:meth:`nidcpower.Session.CalSelfCalibrate` method are written to hardware and used in the existing session and  in all subsequent sessions until another call to the :py:meth:`nidcpower.Session.CalSelfCalibrate` method is made. about supported devices.
-    Default Value: NIDCPOWER_VAL_KEEP_IN_MEMORY
+    Default Value: :py:data:`~nidcpower.SelfCalibrationPersistence.KEEP_IN_MEMORY`

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device for information
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device for information

+    .. note:: One or more of the referenced methods are not in the Python API for this driver.

     The following table lists the characteristics of this property.